 The next important step is to look at the budget you want to spend.
 You can end up spending a lot more than you intend if you don’t at least start with a limit.
 Knowing your budget will heavily dictate what your camp will look like – how many days, meals, activities, etc.

 The last thing to consider is the ages and interests of your grandkids.
-These factors will greatly influence what you do and how you do it at your Grandma Camp.
+These factors will greatly influence what you do and how you do it at your camp.
 Your grandchildren may be quite young and only able to handle a half-day camp or they may be capable enough to go hiking and tent camping with you.

 Whatever you decide, you would be well to include the kids’ parents in the planning.
 That could greatly influence your decisions.
 But remember. . .they are the parents.
 So be respectful of major issues.
 However, spoiling is NEVER out of the question. 😆